keithbuhler/keithbuhler.github.io/quotebook.md

 ## Total Truth

-1. We should reject the idea that knowledge can be divided into two (or any number) of separate realms.
+> We should reject the idea that knowledge can be divided into two (or any number) of separate realms.
 "Religious knowledge" and "secular knowledge" are particularly inadequate and even dangerous categories to start with.
 Such divisions are practical constructions that help us organize the world, but they don't reflect the way the world actually is.
 An alien anthropologist might conclude that physics and biology are somehow "different and separate" because of the way they function in our universities and laboratories.
 But we know that the world is not adorned with little flags labeled "biological phenomena" and "physical phenomena" to help us assign the problems to the right department.
 The arrangement in our great universities where these disciplines are housed in separate buildings, reflects the practical reality that the problems of those disciplines are sufficiently different that people tend to be drawn to one or the other.
 But we know that there can be no discrete separation, for those disciplines meet constantly to engage problems of optics, joint mechanics, blood pressure and so on.
 And we know that it would be meaningless to dispute about whether the study of blood pressure or near-sightedness properly belonged to physics or biology.

-In the same way -- but far more importantly -- we cannot divide the world on a large scale into "secular" and "religious."
+> In the same way -- but far more importantly -- we cannot divide the world on a large scale into "secular" and "religious."
 A slightly less flawed, but still too simple, knowledge map would be a continuum stretching from "religious knowledge claims" at one end to "anti-religious knowledge claims" at the other with "secular knowledge claims" somewhere in the middle. ([Karl Giberson, Christianity and the Secular World](http://www.huffingtonpost.com/entry/christianity-and-the-secular-world_b_1032515.html))

+Question: How should the branches of knowledge be divided?
+Is theology a science?
+Is physics natural philosophy?
+Is history a theological discipline?

 ## Moral Argument for the Existence of God

-1. If there is no God, all is permissible.
+> If there is no God, all is permissible.
 (Dostoyevsky).
 There is no god.
 Therefore, either all is permissible, or it is false that all is permissible.
 If it is false that all is permissible, then there is a god.

-2. Morality conceived as a *moral law* is incoherent without Divine Law, because if there is no divine *lawgiver*, there can be no moral *law*.
+> Morality conceived as a *moral law* is incoherent without Divine Law, because if there is no divine *lawgiver*, there can be no moral *law*.
 According to the atheist or agnostic, we cannot affirm a divine lawgiver, so we cannot help ourselves to a moral law.
 That said, the only two metaethical options for grounding objective morality are moral law or in the virtues which are grounded in human nature.
 There is no moral law, yet there is real objective morality.
 Therefore, the only or best secular grounding for objective morality is virtue ethics.
 (Paraphrasing Elizabeth Anscombe)

+Question: Is anything wrong?
+If so, must there therefore be a God?

 ## Justice

-1. If justice is fairness, then the right should take priority over the good, because....
+> If justice is fairness, then the right should take priority over the good, because....
 The second part of the paper examines the concept of priority of the right.
 It argues that such a concept should not be identified with that of deontology— indeed, deontological theories do not necessarily assign priority to the right over the good.
 However, it contends that the concept of priority of the right is essential to explaining what specific kind of deontological theory "justice as fairness" is.
 Justice as fairness is a deontological theory which assigns priority to the right as a consequence of its commitment to a neutral position with respect to different accounts of what is ultimately valuable and good.
 (Miriam Ronzini, "Teleology, Deontology, and the Priority of the Right: On Some Unappreciated Distinctions", *Ethical Theory and Moral Practice*, Vol. 13, No. 4 (August 2010), pp. 453-472)

+Question: Is justice fairness or harmony?

 ## Naturalism

-1. “G. E. Moore's Principia Ethica in 1903, however, ‘naturalism’ has served anglophone moral philosophy above all as a name of a type of metaethical position, a view about the meaning of ethical terms and the nature of ethical properties.
-It is, roughly, the view that ethical terms signify natural properties, properties that are or will be mentioned in the best development of the natural sciences, including psychology and the other social sciences.17 (Robert Adams, Finite and Infinite Goods, I. 2.
+> “G. E. Moore's Principia Ethica in 1903, however, ‘naturalism’ has served anglophone moral philosophy above all as a name of a type of metaethical position, a view about the meaning of ethical terms and the nature of ethical properties.
+It is, roughly, the view that ethical terms signify natural properties, properties that are or will be mentioned in the best development of the natural sciences, including psychology and the other social sciences.
+(Robert Adams, Finite and Infinite Goods, I. 2.
 2)

-## Naturalism, as an attitude

-1. “Naturalism, as presented by the essays in this volume, is not so much a system or a body of doctrine as an attitude and temper: it is essentially a philosophic method and a program.
+> “Naturalism, as presented by the essays in this volume, is not so much a system or a body of doctrine as an attitude and temper: it is essentially a philosophic method and a program.
 It undertakes to bring scientific analysis and criticism to bear on all the human enterprises and values so zealously maintained by the traditional supernaturalists and by the more sophisticated idealists.”
 (Thelma Z. Lavine and Clarence J. Robinson.
 "Modernity and the Spirit of Naturalism", Proceedings and Addresses of the American Philosophical Association, Vol. 65, No. 3 (Nov., 1991), pp. 73-83)

 ## Naturalism, ancient naturalists